korzeniowska18/Selenium_project/results.md

 Summary:

 Registration is impossible without input any data.
-In thsi point registartion works correctly.
+In this point registartion works correctly.

 II.Test Case - Test Google Search